FachIT-360/NetCup-DynDNS-Client/README.md

 ### Run as Docker Container

 ### Run as Kubernetes deployment

+#### Add Kubernetes Namespace

-First, we add a namespace:
+First, we need a namespace.
+To add a namespace to your Kubernetes cluster, you can use the following command:

+`kubectl create namespace network`

+#### Add Kubernetes Secrets for NetCup API Credentials

-need the NetCup API credentials as a Kubernetes secret definition.
+For the NetCup API credentials as a Kubernetes secret, you can use the following YAML definition.

 ```yaml
 apiVersion: v1